ntchris/voron_mod_super_diy/for_enraged_rabbit/mellow_ERCF_CanBus/README.md

 Use ERCF_home and ERCF__SELECT_TOOL TOOL=5 to test selector.
 If selector cannot move and have red error inside mainsail
 > An issue with the ERCF has been detected...Selector recovery failed.
-Path is probably internally blocked and unable to move filament to clear must set the current higher (ie 0.55, 0.6 ) and driver_SGTHRS lower (ie 60, 70, 80) If current is too low and driver is too sensitive, it cannot move because the resistance/friction is too high.
+Path is probably internally blocked and unable to move filament to clear

+must set the current higher (ie 0.55, 0.6 ) and driver_SGTHRS lower (ie 60, 70, 80)
+If current is too low and driver is too sensitive, it cannot move because the resistance/friction is too high.

 ## Trouble shooting
 ### Mainsail cannot boot, firmware restart / restart error in webpage.

 Probably the CAN wire is not properly connected in ERCF board.
-Consider replug in the 24V/Can Plug in the mellow ERCF board.
+Consider replug in /plug in hard the 24V/CAN connector in the mellow ERCF board.

 ### when move, selector goes to wrong direction - left / right
 depends on the stepper motor wiring, the direction could be reverted.